The Tree

 What feeds the recovery:

-2. MAGENTA'S BEAM — see Section 8a below.
-An emergency long-range magenta energy beam arrives from deep space, fired by Magenta (M Prime) after she detects the Ch10 amplified Verdant Seal signal.
+- MAGENTA'S BEAM — an emergency long-range magenta energy beam arrives from deep space, fired by Magenta (M Prime) after she detects the amplified Verdant Seal signal.
 The beam enters through the soil, seeps into the roots.
 Its effect is SLOW — not instant healing but sustained fertilization over weeks.
 Y + M = RED energy.
 The tree recovers with a warmth it didn't have before.
 The lowest fruits — the ones closest to death — show a faint reddish warmth at their core as they recover.
 A hint.
 A preview.
-Something Mina detects in Book 2 and can't explain until Magenta arrives.

-3. THE VERDANT SEAL RESIDUE — Green (C+Y) energy from the Ch9-10 battles lingers in the soil.
+- THE VERDANT SEAL RESIDUE — Green (C+Y) energy from the battles lingers in the soil.
 ARC-7's contribution, even after he leaves.

 The recovery is not a moment.
 It is a PROCESS.
 Weeks of feeding, caring, watching.
 The tree does not snap back.
 It EARNS its way back, fruit by fruit, branch by branch, bottom to top.
 The same way you rebuild anything real.